 NEOs are the Recession Busters

-Australia's 4 million and America's 59 million NEOs are the recession-busters.
-While their, and everyone else's confidence took a rare hit when Wall Street darling Lehmann Brothers collapsed in September last year, it recovered by Christmas and is leading other consumers out of the global gloom.
+America's 60 million NEOs are the recession-busters.
+While their, and everyone else's, confidence took a rare hit when Wall Street darling Lehmann Brothers collapsed in September 2008, it recovered by Christmas and led other consumers out of the global gloom.

-NEO consumer-confidence runs an average of 15-20 points above the general population in the US, Canada and Australia.
-And while the global economic meltdown has hit NEO asstes by $150,000, that's only 10 per cent of their average asset holding.
+NEO consumer-confidence runs an average of 15-20 points above the general population in the US and Canada.
 So they're not blinking.

-For example, while traditional hotel brands drop room-rates and suffer lower occupancy, Canada's luxury Clayoquot Wilderness Resort is brimming with NEOs from the US and Australia paying the full $2,000 per person per night - to stay in a tent.
+For example, while traditional hotel brands drop room-rates and suffer lower occupancy in a downturn, in 2009-10 Canada's luxury Clayoquot Wilderness Resort was brimming with NEOs from the US and Australia paying the full $2,000 per person per night - to stay in a tent.
 Mind you, it's a glamorous tent in an eco biosphere with meals prepared by one of North America's best chefs.

-NEOs are paying for yoga classes and private trainers; they’re drinking fewer glasses of wine but buying better quality wine and spirits; they’re travelling to places that deliver authentic experiences; they’re investing in a mix of liquid assets and smart opportunities in an opportunistic market; they’re paying a premium for premium advice when it counts; and they’re escalating their use of the Internet because it’s where they control the levers.
+NEOs continue paying for yoga classes and private trainers; drinking fewer glasses of wine but buying better quality wine and spirits; travelling to places that deliver authentic experiences; investing in a mix of liquid assets and smart opportunities in an opportunistic market; paying a premium for premium advice when it counts; and escalating their use of the Internet because it’s where they control the levers.

-NEOs stay strong and keep consuming during recession while Traditionals just stop spending.
-During the last recession, NEOs out-consumed their more traditional cousins 2:1.
+NEOs stay strong and keep consuming during economic downturns while Traditionals just stop spending.
+During the '90s recession, NEOs out-consumed their more traditional cousins 2:1.

-And they're doing it again this time round.
+And after 2008 they're were doing it again.